demand-consults/demand_acep/doc/source/charge.md

 # Benefit-cost analysis of involving a virtual meter

 A virtual meter could save money by aggregating all the meters resulting in a payment once during a billing cycle as opposed to several billed payments, in this case four times.
 On the other hand, vitual meter may lead to higher rate per unit kW for the demand charge.
 For example, the utility has charged `Poker flat` \$14.29 per kW for GS-2 service while GS-3 would involve \$22.89 per kW.
-So it is necessary to cost-benefit analysis to find saving could happen by implementing a virtual meter.
+So it is necessary to perform a benefit-cost analysis to find if saving could happen by implementing a virtual meter.